KJM230 Physical Chemistry

 In addition, a short introduction to the principles of quantum mechanics will be given.

 Office hours, e-mail (email@example.com) and direct contact during lectures/colloquia.

 Physical Chemistry, Atkins (ed.10)

 Final written test, 3.5 hrs, counts 100 %.

-The laboratory exersises must be approved in order to pass the course.
+The laboratory exersises must be approved in order to have exam.

 Lectures: 26 hours.
 Discussion groups: 26 hours.
 Lab exercises: 20 hours.
 Lab preparation: 10 hours.
 Journal writing: 15 hours.
 Individual study: 203 hours.

 Special requirements in Science